Practical Recovery

 Originally posted December 26, 2014

-image of man jumping into 2018 to symbolize new year resolutionsAs the new year approaches, many of us are considering the resolutions that we want to put in place in order to improve ourselves and/or our lives.
+image of man jumping into 2018 to symbolize successful new year's resolutionsAs the new year approaches, many of us are considering the new year’s resolutions that we want to put in place in order to improve ourselves and/or our lives.
 Unfortunately, New Years resolutions often fail, typically within the first few weeks of January.
 Consider the following tips to increase your likelihood of successfully sticking with your resolutions:

 1. Check your motivation for the resolution.